eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Save Cubemap (default off): Check to save the six captured cubemap images to disk.
 Some viewing software can view these directly.
 Will increase capture time.

 In stereoscopic mode this option will save all captured camera images (stereo cubemaps are not yet supported).
-The images saved will be first the bottom and top images, then for each circle point it will save 4 images, one turned 45 degrees left, one turned 45 degrees right, one turned 45 degrees up, and one turned 45 degrees down.
-The viewing circle is about the origin and has diameter equal to IPD; the points are equally distributed.
+The images saved will be first the bottom and top images, then for each circle point it will save 2 images, one turned left 45 degrees and one turned right 45 degrees.
+Then again for each circle point it will save 2 images, one turned up 45 degrees and one turned down 45 degrees.
+The viewing circle has diameter equal to IPD; the points are equally distributed starting at Z positive.

 * Upload Images (default off): Check to automatically publish panorama screenshots to VRCHIVE for sharing with others immediately after taking them.
 Visit alpha.vrchive.com to view them.
 Panoramas are currently uploaded anonymously (not under a user account).